MattiaDiProfio/Concurrency-Control-API/next/markdown/account/openAccount.md

 POST /user/:userId/accounts

 Open an account given that the user sending the request is the profile owner and that the type of account to be opened doesn't exist already.
+**Note** - each account automatically opens with 100.00, this could be though of as a "signup bonus".

 * URL `/user/:userId/accounts`
 * Method : `POST`